Nestor, the Long-Eared Christmas Donkey: Production

 In addition to Akikazu Kono, this is Rankin/Bass' second and last "Animagic" stop motion puppet production to be supervised by another Japanese animator, Satoshi Fujino, who also previously worked on The Little Drummer Boy, Book II.

 Home video

 The special was released in 2000 with The Year Without a Santa Claus.
+It was later included in The Complete Rankin/Bass Christmas Collection DVD in 2022 and Blu-ray in 2023.